Serious Accident - Serious Injuries

 When family members are injured due to the negligence of another family member’s operation of a vehicle, the issue becomes a little more complicated.
 Some insurance policies have something called family exclusions.
 These policy provisions preclude family members who are injured in a vehicle accident from being compensated by the other family member’s insurance policy.
 However, these policies often only exclude family members residing in the same household and do not extend to the extended family or family not living in the same household.
 Also, if the familial exclusion applies, compensation may be available under a separate underinsured or uninsured policy.

-If you or a loved one have been injured as a result of a motor vehicle accident and suspect the driver was engaged in a distracted driving activity, it is important to contact the attorney’s at GRL Law immediately so that the process of preserving any distracted driving evidence can be preserved to help ensure the best possible recovery.
+If you or a loved one have been injured as a result of a motor vehicle accident and suspect the driver was engaged in a distracted driving activity, it is important to contact the attorney’s at GRL Law immediately.
+GRL Law is able to respond immediately to ensure that evidence of distracted driving is preserved for future use.